Our Top Ten Festivals for Students in 2026

 • Where: Worthy Farm, Somerset

-• Who: The lineup isn’t revealed until May, but there are already plenty of rumours about who’ll be playing.
+• Who: The lineup hasn't been revealed yet, but there are already plenty of rumours about who’ll be playing.

-The largest greenfield festival in the world, Glastonbury is an event that everyone should attend at least once in their lives.
-It’s been running since 1970 and is now attended by around 175,000 people each year.
+The largest greenfield festival in the world, Glastonbury, is an event that everyone should attend at least once in their lives.
+It’s been running since 1970 and is now attended by around 200,000 people each year.

 4. Wireless